-HIST 4107 History of Taiwan (3,2,1) (tbc)

-This course examines the political, diplomatic, economic, social and cultural development of Taiwan.
+HIST 4107 History of Taiwan (3,2,1) (P) This course examines the political, diplomatic, economic, social and cultural development of Taiwan.
 Discussions will include historical factors which have played crucial roles in Taiwan's transformation, as well as issues related to its current changes.

-HIST 4115 History of the Catholic Church (3,2,1) (tbc)
+HIST 4115 History of the Catholic Church (3,2,1) in China